 Spreading infection is a risk of any intravenously taken drug due to needle usage.
 Users should never share needles.
 Needle exchange programs are available throughout the country to supply clean needles.
 See the resources page for needle exchange programs in the New York City area.
 Also, injecting impure heroin that contains irritating or bacteria-infested adulterants may lead to infection.

-Addicts or chronic users may suffer from some long-term effects such as collapsed veins, infections in the blood stream and vessels, abscesses, liver disease, or kidney disease.
+People who use heroin for extended periods of time may suffer from some long-term effects such as collapsed veins, infections in the blood stream and vessels, abscesses, liver disease, or kidney disease.
 Another problem presented is malnutrition due to a constant lack of hunger.

 First produced in 1874 by a British chemist, heroin was developed as a more potent form of morphine produced by mixing morphine with acetic anhydride.
 It was later marketed under the Bayer label as a replacement for aspirin due to aspirin’s possible side effects.
 From 1898 to 1910, when it was sold as a cough medicine for children and a non-addictive alternative to morphine, heroin was heralded as the cure for morphine addiction.
 At the time, people were unaware of the fact that heroin turned into morphine once it was in the body.
 After this finding, the Harrison Narcotics Tax Act of 1914 aimed to control the sale and distribution of heroin in the U.S. However, it was still possible to obtain heroin for medical purposes with a prescriptions.
 It was not until 1924 that the sale, importation, and manufacturing of heroin were expressly prohibited in the U.S.